TAZICEF- ceftazidime injection, powder, for solution

 Tazicef may be given intravenously or by deep IM injection into a large muscle mass such as the upper outer quadrant of the gluteus maximus or lateral part of the thigh.
 Intra-arterial administration should be avoided (see PRECAUTIONS).

-For IM administration, Tazicef should be reconstituted with one of the following diluents: Sterile Water for Injection, Bacteriostatic Water for Injection, or 0.5% or 1% Lidocaine Hydrochloride Injection.
-Refer to Table 7.
+For IM administration, Tazicef should be constituted with one of the following diluents: Sterile Water for Injection, Bacteriostatic Water for Injection, or 0.5% or 1% Lidocaine Hydrochloride Injection.
+Refer to Table 5.

 The IV route is preferable for patients with bacterial septicemia, bacterial meningitis, peritonitis, or other severe or life-threatening infections, or for patients who may be poor risks because of lowered resistance resulting from such debilitating conditions as malnutrition, trauma, surgery, diabetes, heart failure, or malignancy, particularly if shock is present or pending.

-For direct intermittent IV administration, reconstitute Tazicef as directed in Table 7 with Sterile Water for Injection.
+For direct intermittent IV administration, constitute Tazicef as directed in Table 5 with Sterile Water for Injection.
 Slowly inject directly into the vein over a period of 3 to 5 minutes or give through the tubing of an administration set while the patient is also receiving one of the compatible IV fluids (see COMPATIBILITY AND STABILITY).

-Solutions of Tazicef, like those of most beta-lactam antibiotics, should not be added to solutions of aminoglycoside antibiotics because of potential interaction.
+Solutions of Tazicef, like those of most beta-lactam antibacterial drugs, should not be added to solutions of aminoglycoside antibacterial drugs because of potential interaction.

-Intramuscular: Tazicef (ceftazidime for injection, USP) when reconstituted as directed with Sterile Water for Injection, Bacteriostatic Water for Injection, or 0.5% or 1% Lidocaine Hydrochloride Injection, maintains satisfactory potency for 24 hours at room temperature or for 7 days under refrigeration.
-Solutions in Sterile Water for Injection that are frozen immediately after reconstitution in the original container are stable for 3 months when stored at -20°C. Once thawed, solutions should not be refrozen.
+Tazicef (ceftazidime for injection, USP), when constituted as directed with Sterile Water for Injection, Bacteriostatic Water for Injection, or 0.5% or 1% Lidocaine Hydrochloride Injection, maintains satisfactory potency for 24 hours at room temperature or for 7 days under refrigeration.
+Solutions in Sterile Water for Injection that are frozen immediately after constitution in the original container are stable for 3 months when stored at -20°C. Once thawed, solutions should not be refrozen.
 Thawed solutions may be stored for up to 8 hours at room temperature or for 4 days in a refrigerator.

 Vancomycin solution exhibits a physical incompatibility when mixed with a number of drugs, including ceftazidime.
 The likelihood of precipitation with ceftazidime is dependent on the concentrations of vancomycin and ceftazidime present.
 It is therefore recommended, when both drugs are to be administered by intermittent IV infusion, that they be given separately, flushing the IV lines (with 1 of the compatible IV fluids) between the administration of these 2 agents.